 Financial statement notes are the supplemental notes that are included with the published financial statements of a company.
 The notes are used to explain the assumptions used to prepare the numbers in the financial statements, as well as the accounting policies adopted by the company.
-They help different types of users, such as financial analysts and investors, to interpret all the numbers added in the financial statements.
+They help different types of users, such as financial analysts and investors, to interpret all the numbers added to the financial statements.

 When conducting an audit of the financial statements, the auditor conducts a thorough investigation of all the information contained in the financial statements, including the notes to the financial statements.
 Auditors use the notes to determine if the accounting policies used are appropriate, properly applied, and are reflected in the reported results of the company.

 The notes may also provide information on underlying issues relating to the overall financial health of the company.
 The auditor bases his audit opinion on the financial statement numbers, as well as the notes to the financial statements.

 Financial statement notes refer to the additional notes included in the financial statements of a company,